There have been lots of theories as to what causes grey hair. Of course, genetics is always a big factor.

 So, I know it works.
 But, it’s a slow process.

 Secondly, taking Inflame & Pain Relief is also super important because it helps manage and decrease inflammation, which is directly linked to hair loss and greying of hair.

 Lastly, I’ve increased my Vitamin C intake to a minimum of 5 grams daily.
 That’s 5000 mgs.

 I eat a lot of meals, so I take 1000 mg with each meal.
 I take more after my workouts and before bed.

-Why?… Because Vitamin C helps reduce cortisol, improves collagen formation and is a potent antioxidant — all of which are needed for healthy-looking hair.
+Why?… Because Vitamin C helps reduce cortisol, improves collagen formation, and is a potent antioxidant — all of which are needed for healthy-looking hair.

 Of course, Vitamin C is a must and it’s inexpensive that everyone should be taking at least 2-3 grams daily.
 So, take 1000 mg, 2-3x daily with meals.
 Spread it out.

 Remember, it’s MUCH EASIER to maintain than to gain.
-So, it’s much easier to keep your hair and the color, than to grow it back and slow down or even potentially reversing the grey.
+So, it’s much easier to keep your hair and the color, than to grow it back and slow down or even potentially reverse the grey.